janus-idp/demo-setup/ansible/cluster-setup/README.md

 > **_NOTE:_** The deployment of most infrastructure is delegated to ArgoCD.
 Once the playbook successfully runs, it may take several minutes until the demo is fully operational.
 The deployment can be monitored in the ArgoCD console.

 ### FAQ

+#### Stuck on `FAILED - RETRYING: [localhost]: Wait for Keycloak to be Ready (xxx retries left)` for over 2 minutes

+Bounce the pod deployed by the `keycloak` StatefulSet in the `backstage` namespace.
+The playbook will pick up again once the new pod is up.

 #### Failed on `Run RHSSO Backstage Helm Chart` during initial run `no matches for kind \"Keycloak\" in version...`